1900, September 8: Coghlan’s Coffin

 • In April 1918, Lillie Langtry first made the claim that a "crystal-gazer" had foreseen the fate of Coghlan's remains when he was a young man, a claim she repeated in her memoirs later.

-• In a June, 1922, article about Rose Coghlan, Charles Coghlan's sister who was also an actress, it is stated that the iron coffin of her brother was never recovered.
+• In a June, 1922, article about Rose Coghlan -- Charles Coghlan's sister who was also an actress -- it is stated that the iron coffin of her brother was never recovered.

 And then, of course, in 1925 Forbes-Robertson told the story of the coffin traveling back to Prince Edward Island, followed in 1927 by Robert Ripley making the story famous.

-When the hurricane struck Galveston, a lot of coffins were washed out to sea; it seems likely that the various discoveries of "Coghlan's casket" were, if not false, just other caskets washed away in the disaster.
+When the hurricane struck Galveston, a lot of coffins were washed out to sea; it seems likely that the various discoveries of "Coghlan's coffin" were, if not false, just other coffins washed away in the disaster.
 Once a mistake was noted, no newspaper would waste much time correcting an earlier article.
+What's more remarkable is that people were still actively hoping to find the actor's coffin at least nine years after it had been lost; and there were still enough people concerned about it twenty-five years later that a going rumor existed about the coffin floating home.

 No grave is marked for Charles Coghlan in either Galveston or on Prince Edward Island.
-In a time that predated television, movies, and even radio as entertainment sources, traveling theater troupes were the way stories were told and shared; and Charles Coghlan was as famous an actor then as any Hollywood or internet personality now.
+In a time that predated television, movies, and even radio as entertainment sources, traveling theater troupes were the way stories were told and shared; and Charles Coghlan was as famous an actor then, as any Hollywood or internet personality now.
 When Coghlan's body vanished, those that knew and loved him -- both personally and as a favorite actor -- were left with no closure.
 Truthfully, the continued need of the public for answers regarding the fate of the actor's remains is probably more a testament to Coghlan's skills than any mere tomb or monument ever would be.

 Anomalies -- the Strange & Unexplained, as well as my other website -- Monsters Here & There -- are supported by patrons, people like you!